Requirements to teach in Aotearoa New Zealand

 If your IQA report states that your qualifications do not meet the core knowledge requirements of a New Zealand Initial Teacher Education (ITE) programme, we may still consider your application.

-• The discretionary pathway looks at your full teaching profile, such as your qualifications, teaching experience, appraisal material and professional development.
-Decisions are made on a case-by-case basis.
+The discretionary pathway looks at your full teaching profile, such as your qualifications, teaching experience, appraisal material and professional development.
+Decisions are made on a case-by-case basis and payment of the fee is not a guarantee of acceptance.

 Australian-trained teachers